byxorna/serfbort/README.md

 # TODO

-* implement tag filtering for messages from deploy messages (encode target tags in payload?)
 * hook shutdown properly for master+agent so they send leave messages
 * make agents rejoin cluster (tune settings for rejoin?)